-Relations between Canada and Serbia (formerly, with Montenegro, part of the Federal Republic of Yugoslavia and the State Union of Serbia & Montenegro) re-developed quickly following the overthrow of Slobodan Milosevic’s regime in October 2000.
+Relations between Canada and Serbia re-developed quickly following the overthrow of Slobodan Milosevic’s regime in October 2000, and show potential for continued growth and development.
+Canada strongly supports Serbia’s aspiration for EU membership.
 In 2006, Canada welcomed Serbia’s admission into NATO’s Partnership for Peace program and to La Francophonie as an observer.
 Canada is encouraged by the democratic and economic transformation of Serbia and its commitment to achieving greater integration and co-operation with the European Union and its institutions.
 The international community, including Canada, is helping Serbia make a successful transition to a free market democracy, develop strong regional cooperation with its neighbours, and maintain its own citizens' security.

 Canada’s priorities in Serbia include: increased commercial and economic co-operation between the two countries, encouraging continued democratic reform and good governance, observance of the rule of law and combating corruption, respect for human and minority rights, and assistance in security sector reform.

 Canada and Serbia enjoy strong people-to-people relationships and benefit from cultural and academic exchanges.
 In 2006, Canada and Serbia signed a Readmission Agreement and later that same year, an Air Transport Agreement, which allowed for the resumption of direct flights between the two countries in June 2007.
 In 2010, the two countries signed a Memorandum of Understanding on the prosecution of war crimes, crimes against humanity, and genocide.
-In addition to this, Canada and Serbia are also in the final stages of completing agreements on Social Security and Double Taxation.
+In addition to this, Canada and Serbia signed a Double Taxation Agreement in April 2012, followed by a Social Security Agreement in April 2013.